AB-Twitty/Facebook-Automation/README.md

 3. **Configure Application**:

-   - Open `appsettings.json` and configure your Facebook credentials and proxy settings (if applicable).
+   - Open the `appsettings.json` file and configure your Facebook credentials and proxy settings (if applicable).
-   - Make sure to replace any placeholder data with your actual credentials and configurations.
+   - Provide the proxy username and password for authentication when the browser prompt opens.

    Example: